gpvillegas/deut_offline_replay/README.md

 where you can find helpful information related to the experiment.
 # How-To Guide for Starters
-This guide is intended for *novice level* on hall c analysis, using the CaFe experiment as an example.
+This guide is intended for *novice level* on hall c analysis, using the deuteron experiment as an example.
 NOTE: In the exercises below, the pound sign, `# `, denotes comments, and the `$` denotes the user terminal command-line input

 ### Exercise #1: